zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/plans/discover.md

 # Discover

 More than enough for hobby usage, and small development applications.
-Our most affordable plan.
+Our most affordable practical use plan.

 ```text
 50M ZU per $29